Mahedi-Hasan-Anik/DS-Algo/CS fundamental/README.md

 ## Graph Terminologys
 - **Adjacency**: The relationship between two nodes that are connected by an edge.
 Vertices 2 and 3 are not adjacent because there is no edge between them.
 ![alt text](image-4.png)
-- **Path**:Path: A sequence of edges that allows you to go from vertex A to vertex B is called a path.
+- **Path**: A sequence of edges that allows you to go from vertex A to vertex B is called a path.
 0-1, 1-2 and 0-2 are paths from vertex 0 to vertex 2.
 - **Directed Graph** : A graph in which an edge (u,v) doesn't necessarily mean that there is an edge (v, u) as well.
 The edges in such a graph are represented by arrows to show the direction of the edge.
 - **Undirected Graph** : A graph in which an edge (u,v) means that ther